-FINANCIAL – Undergraduates with financial concerns about the cost of living on campus must contact the Financial Aid Office and have a current FASFA on file .
+FINANCIAL – Undergraduates with financial concerns about the cost of living on campus must contact the Financial Aid Office and have a current FASFA on file.
 The Office of Student Life is NOT responsible for releasing students from the residency requirement due to financial issues.
 Submission of a FASFA will first be required by the Financial Aid Office before any possible additional financial assistance may be considered for those who remain under the mandatory residency requirement.
-An email may be sent HERE to the Director of Financial Aid with your detailed request which must also include a breakdown of your estimated cost to live off campus.
+Students (not parents) may email an appeal to the Director of Financial Aid at email@example.com with the detailed request which must also include a breakdown of estimated costs to live off campus.

-MEDICAL – If a student feels that they have a valid medical reason which would preclude them from living on-campus, they should send an email message to Denise Phillips, Interim Dean of Student Life outlining the general details of the medical condition.
+MEDICAL – If a student feels that they have a valid medical reason which would preclude them from living on-campus, they should send an email message outlining the general details of the medical condition.
 Supporting medical documentation from the student's primary care physician or licensed MD specialist must accompany the request.
 Submitted requests will be reviewed, but exemptions to the residency requirement for medical reasons are extremely rare.
-Emails may be submitted HERE.
-Medical issues will not be factored into the Housing Registration Week process.
+Students (not parents) may email an appeal to firstname.lastname@example.org Medical issues will not be factored into the Housing Registration Week process.

-PERSONAL – "I want to live with my friends across the street" does not automatically qualify any student for official "off campus" or 'commuter' status.
-Students who fall under the mandatory residency requirement without exception will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate.
+Otherwise, Students who remain under the mandatory residency requirement will continue to be billed accordingly for on-campus housing for the academic year while enrolled as a full-time undergraduate.

-SPRING 2013 CLOSING: Current campus residents are required to formally check-out of hall rooms and apartments by 10 a.m. on Friday, May 17th.
+SPRING 2015 CLOSING: Current campus residents are required to formally check-out of hall rooms and apartments by 10 a.m. on Friday, May 15th.
 This must include the return of any residential keys issued to residents.
-Swipe access cards will automatically expire at closing on Friday, May 17th.
+Swipe access cards will automatically expire at closing on Friday, May 15th.
 Key Return envelopes for traditional hall residents will be made available in your area.
 A direct link to the required check-out form will also be emailed to you with detailed instructions in advance of move-out.
 The URL is also printed on the Key Return envelope.
-Failure to complete the check-out form WILL result in an improper check-out fine.
+Failure to properly complete the check-out process and online form WILL result in improper check-out fines.
 Failure to leave your room or apartment in approximately the same condition as when you moved in will also result in fines.

 LATE DEPARTURE: The only exceptions granted upon request HERE to the official closing time are the following: